Shadows-Development/ShadowCore/README.md

 - HMAC-based message signing with timing-safe comparisons
 - Secure API key + token generation

-### 🧱 Plugin Architecture (Planned)
+### 🧱 Plugin Architecture (🚫 Deferred to v2.1.0)
-- Auto-discovery and runtime plugin loading
+- Plugin discovery and runtime loading will be implemented **after** the v2.0.0 release
-- Scoped command/event/button injection
+- Will support scoped command/event/button injection
-- Metadata validation and compatibility warnings
+- A dedicated branch such as `v2.1.0-plugins` will track its progress

 ### 📚 New Documentation Site (WIP)
 - Versioned docs for v1 and v2
 - Use-case-specific guides (Discord, Express, CLI, etc.)
-- Full plugin authoring documentation
+- Full plugin authoring documentation (in v2.1.0)
 - Improved search, examples, and theming

 > 💡 All development for v2.0.0 is taking place in the [`v2.0.0`](https://github.com/Shadows-Development/ShadowCore/tree/v2.0.0) branch and its sub-branches.